odoo/documentation/content/administration/maintain/online.rst

 Delete a database instantly.

 .. danger::
    Deleting a database means that all data is permanently lost.
-The deletion is instant and for all users.
-It is recommended to create a backup of the database before deleting it.
+The deletion is instant and applies to all users.
+It is recommended to create a :ref:`backup <online/download>` of a database before deleting it.

-Read carefully the warning message that pops up and proceed only if you fully understand the implications of deleting a database:
+Read carefully the warning message that pops up, and only proceed if you fully understand the implications of deleting a database.

 .. image:: online/delete.png
    :align: center